louis-tamagny/tp_serverless/README.md

 The API will be available at `http://localhost:3000/dev` by default.

 ## API Endpoint
+`dev/` returns a form to use others endpoint

 `dev/upload` takes form data and upload the image to MinIO then create a record in DynamoDB